NYC helicopter crash victims identified as firefighter, journalist, tourists

 He was also a son of longtime WFAA production manager Jerry Cadigan, the news station reported.

 According to WFAA, Cadigan graduated from Southern Methodist University, where he majored in journalism.
-He recently moved to New York City to pursue a career with news website Business Insider, where he had previously interned, according to WNBC-TV.
+He recently moved to New York City to pursue a career with news website Business Insider, where he had recently interned, according to the publication.

-“He was a smart, talented, and ambitious young journalist and producer who was well-liked and made a big contribution,” Business Insider said in a statement to WNBC.
-“Our hearts go out to his family and friends.”
+“He was very enthusiastic and was certainly an overachiever,” Business Insider editor Sara Silverstein said.

+Cadigan also spent time working in Beijing, producing videos for Chinese media start-up SupChina, according to Business Insider.

 Cadigan appears to have posted an Instagram video in the final moments before the crash.
-He was on the helicopter with his high school friend, Brian McDaniel, WNBC reports.
+He was on the helicopter with his high school friend, Brian McDaniel, WNBC reported.

 Brian McDaniel